aineon/velvet-goldmine/TESTING.md

 - **_Read More Button_**
     - Redirects user to the Blogpost detail page for that post
 - If post is not original content:
-    - Orignal Author is credited with a link to the original article
+    - Original Author is credited with a link to the original article
     - **_Original Article Link_**
         - Opens the original article in a new page
     - Origin of the post is credited and when clicked opens the origin site in a new page